Francis Lewis High School: Student body

 Francis Lewis is one of the most applied-to public high schools in New York City.
 In March 2016, Francis Lewis had 9,468 applicants applying for a seat in the school.
-During the 2019–2020 school year, Francis Lewis had 4,418 students enrolled.
+During the 2024–2025 school year, Francis Lewis had 4,573 students enrolled.
 For the 2019–2020 academic year, the student body was 56% Asian, 22% Hispanic, 16% Caucasian, and 6% African American.
 Ten percent of the students were learning English as a second language.
 Fourteen percent of the students had special needs.

-Francis Lewis is also one of the most overcrowded; it has a capacity of 2,300, and the 2019–2020 enrollment figures exceeded that capacity by 176 percent.
+Francis Lewis is also one of the most overcrowded; it has a capacity of 2,300, and the 2019–2020 enrollment figures exceeded that capacity by 76 percent.
 In 2019, the New York City School Construction Authority started constructing an annex with 500 seats and amenities such as a culinary arts room, a science lab, and a greenhouse.
-The annex was completed and opened in September of 2022.
+The annex was completed and opened in September 2022.